skatwala/skatwala/README.md

 ---

 ## 🛡️ What I Do
-I build **reference architectures** and **compliance guardrails** for AI systems — so organizations can scale AI adoption without risking privacy, auditability, or regulatory failure.
+I build **reference architectures** and **compliance guardrails** for AI systems — enabling organizations to scale AI without risking privacy, auditability, or regulatory failure.

 My work lives at the intersection of:
 - **Governance** – GDPR, HIPAA, GxP, EU AI Act, bias/fairness audits